ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques-latest.md

 ## CNAME based

-Less commonly than TXT record verification, service providers also provide the ability to verify domain ownership by adding a CNAME record.
-This is used in case the user cannot create TXT records or the service provider cannot verify them (either by policy or technical limitation).
+Less commonly than TXT record verification, service providers also provide the ability to verify domain ownership via CNAME records.
+This is used in case the user cannot create TXT records.
+One common reason is that the domain name may already have CNAME record that aliases it to a 3rd-party target domain.
+CNAMEs have a technical restriction that no other record types can be placed along side them at the same domain name ({{RFC1034}}, Section 3.6.2)..
+The CNAME based domain verification method teypically uses a randomized label prepended to the domain name being verified.

-One disadvantage of using a CNAME is that there can only be one CNAME at a particular domain - no other DNS records are allowed.

 ### Examples